pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>
 Marked-content operators may appear only
-<del onMouseEnter="mouseEnter(this)" data-issue="335">between graphics objects in the content stream</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="335" data-iso="approved">between graphics objects in the content stream</del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="335">at the content stream level or within a text object as shown in "Figure 9 — Graphics objects".</ins>.
+<ins onMouseEnter="mouseEnter(this)" data-issue="335" data-iso="approved">at the content stream level or within a text object as shown in "Figure 9 — Graphics objects".</ins>.
-<del onMouseEnter="mouseEnter(this)" data-issue="335">They may not occur within a graphics object or between a graphics state operator and its operands.</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="335" data-iso="approved">They may not occur within a graphics object or between a graphics state operator and its operands.</del>
 Marked-content sequences may be nested one within another, but each sequence shall be entirely contained within a single content stream.
 "Table 352 — Marked-content operators" summarises the marked-content operators.
 </p>